-Today, business information is more valuable and sensitive than ever.
-It's one of the most valuable assets of your company.
-The catastrophic loss of your information can cause irreparable damage.
-The 2017 hurricane season has been one for the books, and the season isn't even over yet.
-With Hurricane Harvey and Irma having such catastrophic impacts, sadly businesses have seen why DRaaS and disaster recovery planning are such important parts of their disaster recovery plan.
+Your business' information has become more valuable and more sensitive than ever, easily qualifying as one of your company's most valuable assets.
+The catastrophic loss of your information can cause irreparable damage - as has been noted with the passage of hurricanes like Dorian and Harvey & Irma before him.
+The damage caused by these storms continues to be a strong reminder of why DRaaS and disaster recovery planning are such important parts of their disaster recovery plan.

-Below, you'll find everything you need to know about DRaaS, why it's important, and how to get started using its services.
+That said, let's dive into everything you need to know about DRaaS, why it's important, and how you can get started using its services.

 What Exactly is DRaaS?

 DRaaS is the process of allowing a third party to handle the replication and storage of your business-critical information in the cloud.
 If disaster strikes and a catastrophe destroys your servers and any physical backups of your data, your third-party service provider will have your information and critical systems available.
-DRaaS is the ultimate failover plan for a company that can't afford to lose their data or be inoperable, even for a couple of minutes, hours or days.
-DRaaS enables your organization to continue functioning during a disaster, making it extremely valuable to organizations.
-Your DRaaS system can kick in automatically when your systems go down, providing you with zero downtime or can be turned on manually which will take a bit longer.
-To decide what type of DRaaS is best for your organization consider your RPO and RTO.
+DRaaS is the ultimate failover plan for a company that can't afford to lose its data or be inoperable, for days, hours, or even a few minutes.
+Your DRaaS system can kick in automatically or can be turned on manually in the event your systems go down, providing little to no downtime.
+To decide what type of DRaaS is best for your organization, consider your RPO and RTO.

 Why is DRaaS Important for My Business?

 DRaaS provides a wide variety of benefits for any business.
 First, and most importantly, it solidifies your data protection plan.
-By using off-site cloud hosting, you ensure your data is safe from being wiped out and accessible if your internal infrastructure becomes unavailable.
-DRaaS works the same, providing a back up cloud infrastructure for your operations to continue running even if your internal systems are down.
-Keeping your organization up and running.
-Having DRaaS can also function as a competitive advantage, if competitors in your region are impacted by the same disaster and are put out of service, their clients may be forced to turn to the organization who is in service.
-If you're in service but other competitors aren't this places you at an advantage.
+By using off-site cloud hosting, you ensure your data is safe from being wiped out while remaining easily accessible if your internal infrastructure becomes unavailable.
+With the help of backup cloud infrastructure, your operations can continue running even if your internal systems are down.
+Having DRaaS can also provide a competitive advantage.
+If competitors in your region are impacted by the same disaster and are out of service, their clients may be forced to seek an alternative - in this case, YOU.

-Finally, DRaaS is extremely flexible.
-As your company grows, you'll need to continuously expand IT infrastructure, adding servers and increasing storage capacity.
-Cloud storage is inherently scalable, the only thing you'll need to update is your service agreement with your service provider.
+This leads us to yet another benefit of DRaaS: Flexibility.
+As your company grows, you'll undoubtedly need to expand your IT infrastructure, adding new servers and increasing storage capacity.
+Thankfully, cloud storage is inherently scalable so the only thing you'll need to update is your service agreement with your service provider.
 Cloud computing can help your organization create a disaster recovery plan that scales with you.
-Using DRaaS allows your organization to maximize cloud computing while protecting your organization assets and reputation.
+Using DRaaS allows your organization to maximize cloud computing while protecting your organization's assets and reputation.

 How Can I Start Using DRaaS?